 - Carlos Probst (alternate) Down Syndrome Association National Capital Region (DSA-NCR)

-- Natasha Ell Saunders – Autism Ontario, Ottawa Chapter
+- Natasha Ell Saunders (alternate) – Autism Ontario, Ottawa Chapter

 - John Johnson – Brain Injury Association (Ottawa Valley)

 - Mira Yasiri – ABC Association for Bright Children (alternate)